 How Does Behavior Therapy Work?

 The American Academy of Pediatrics recommends that doctors prescribe behavior therapy before medicine for preschoolers with ADHD.
 Sadly, fewer than half do.
-Don’t be on the wrong side of treatment for your child — whatever his age.
+Don’t be on the wrong side of treatment for your child — whatever her age.

 Imagine a treatment that could manage the behavior of a child with attention deficit disorder (ADHD or ADD), make you a better parent, and enlist teachers to help him do well in school — all without the side effects of ADHD medications.